universe-builders/universe-builders.github.io/void-survivors/marketing-plan.md

 To achieve this, the following steps will be undertaken:
 1. Identify Discord gaming communities, join, and engage*.
-2. Occasionally post a link to an existing session, looking for online community members to join.
+2. Occasionally post a link to an existing session, looking for online social gamers to join.
 3. Engage the community owners to post a permanent link to a session, this allows their community to be discovered by other players in game - increasing their community size.

 *It's important to engage consistently and for a long period, as some communities have posting restrictions, which disallow new or inactive users from posting.